smartdevicelink/sdl_evolution/proposals/0019-ios-proxy-layer-nonpublic.md

 This proposal is to make major changes by shifting all code on the proxy layer to be non-public.
 This would leave the new manager-based layer as the developer's primary interaction point.

 ## Motivation
 Since we shifted to the new developer API in SDL iOS 4.3.0, we have provided two primary interaction points, `SDLManager` and `SDLProxy`. `SDLProxy` was deprecated in 4.3.0 as an incentive for developers to shift over to using `SDLManager` and kin.
 We should use a major update to make breaking changes that remove `SDLProxy.h` from being public and make `SDLManager` the sole interaction point.
-This change will remove any confusion that may result from having two primary interaction points and allow SDL developers to refactor `SDLProxy` and kin to make sense as the backing marshalling layer for `SDLManager` without worrying about making breaking changes.
+This change will remove any confusion that may result from having two primary interaction points (and duplicated APIs) and allow SDL developers to refactor `SDLProxy` and kin to make sense as the backing marshalling layer for `SDLManager` without worrying about making breaking changes.

 ## Proposed solution
 Currently, the following classes of the protocol layer are public: